oguching/personal-goals/README.md

 - [ ] Finish the CV Creator
 - [ ] Start Tweequencer
 - [ ] Finish Facebook Mosaic
+- [ ] Finish trans twitter sentiment thing
 - [ ] Come up with better project names for some of those
 - [ ] Come up with a new side project
 - [ ] Get a provisional license
 - [ ] Get British Citizenship
 - [ ] Start transferring articles to resources section
 - [ ] Transfer Front End Developer skills checklist to here
-- [ ] Do more research into personal curriculums
+- [x] Do more research into personal curriculums
 - [ ] Have another meetup for Code Camp Community
 - [ ] Learn enough stretches for a daily stretching routine
+- [ ] Finish Exercism: anagram

+####Javascripther
+- [ ] Invite 10 friends and 10 “celebrities” in your field to javascripthers
+- [ ] Line up AMAs with three different people for your community.
+- [ ] Start a recurring monthly question thread (e.g. “What are you currently working on?”).
+- [ ] Find three complementary channels on which to promote your community.
+- [ ] Plug your community into some kind of auto-tweeting service (such as Buffer).